 RethinkDNS + Firewall for Android

 In other words, RethinkDNS has two primary modes, DNS and Firewall.
-The DNS mode routes all DNS traffic generated by apps to one of two DNS over HTTPS resolvers (Cloudflare and RethinkDNS).
-The Firewall mode lets the user deny internet-access to entire applications based on events like screen-on / screen-off, app-foreground / app-background, connected to unmetered-connection / metered-connection / always; or based on play-store defined categories like Social, Games, Utility, Productivity; or additionally, based on user-defined blacklists.
+The DNS mode routes all DNS traffic generated by apps to any user chosen DNS-over-HTTPS or DNSCrypt resolver.
+The Firewall mode lets the user deny internet-access to entire applications based on events like screen-on / screen-off, app-foreground / app-background, unmetered-connection / metered-connection; or based on play-store defined categories like Social, Games, Utility, Productivity; or additionally, based on user-defined denylists.